-Main: When this is selected, Export Audio will export all tracks in that sequence that use programs routed to the main outputs.
+Master: When this is selected, Export Audio will export all tracks in that sequence that use programs routed to master outputs.

 MIDI Export: This determines what part of the sequence is exported when you click the Export MIDI icon.

 Track: When this is selected, Export MIDI will export the currently shown track in the current sequence.